 Of course!
 Religious leaders are always welcome to visit members of their congregations.
 Your rabbi might need to know the visiting times for your ward and you may wish to let family / friends know that you’re expecting a visit.
 All our wards have a maximum number of visitors allowed around a patient’s bedside at any one time.
 If you need any help from us arranging the visit from your rabbi, please let us know.

 I’ve been told I’m really poorly and may only have a few months left to live.
 I’d probably call myself an atheist.
 I would like to plan my funeral so my partner and family don’t have to second guess what I want.
 I don’t want to have a long conversation about what I believe and why.
 I’d just like someone to sit down with me and help me plan ahead.
 Do you know anyone?

 Thank you for contacting us.
 We’re very sorry to hear about your diagnosis and send our best wishes to you and your family at this difficult time.
 The Chaplaincy and Spiritual Care Department would be willing to help you begin to discuss your wishes and plan ahead.
-We also have local contact and may be able to help you find the right person to help you.
+We also have local contacts and will assist you finding the right person to help you.

 I’m coming into the hospital soon for an outpatients’ appointment.
 It just so happens it will be my wedding anniversary that day.
 My husband’s coming with me and we’re trying to make a special day of it even if I do have to have a check up!
 We’ve both recently come through cancer scares and the anniversary has taken on added significance for us.
 Please can we mark it by having our rings blessed?

 Absolutely!
 It would be our pleasure.
 Let’s talk some more.
 Please ‘phone.